 \section{Concluding remarks}

-We presented a novel black-box algorithm that generates naturalistic, physical adversarial patches for object detectors.
-To our knowledge, this is the first and only direct physical black-box attack under this threat model.
-The patches can be printed and used in the real world.
+We presented a novel black-box algorithm that generates naturalistic adversarial patches for object detectors.
 Our approach involved optimizing a latent vector to minimize probabilities associated with the appearance of a person in the detector's output, without using any internal information of the model---a realistic scenario that does not rely on the use of gradients.
-We compared different deep neural networks and attacks, concluding that is possible to generate patches that fool object detectors, without the use of any models' internals---thus raising a serious risk.
+We compared five different deep object detectors, five black box attacks and two white box attacks, concluding that is possible to generate patches that fool object detectors, without the use of any model internals---thus raising a serious risk.
 Specifically, our approach outperformed every black-box approach tested in the experiments.
-Throughout the experiments, we observed that Tiny-YOLOv3 was more robust vis-a-vis Tiny-YOLOv4.
-The real-world tests of the printed patches demonstrated their efficacy in ``concealing'' persons, evidencing a basic threat to security systems.
-In future work we wish to expand our algorithm to other types of attacks, such as false-positive attacks (which cause the appearance of a person where none exists), evasion attacks, and more.
+Empirical observations indicate that among the evaluated models, TinyYOLOv4 exhibited the lowest level of robustness, whereas L-DETR demonstrated the highest degree of robustness.
+In future work we wish to explore the limitations mentioned in \autoref{sec:limitations}.
+Our forthcoming research endeavors will focus on the manifestation of these attacks within real-world settings.